-Jeremy A. Lawrence is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
-Mr. Lawrence represents clients in high stakes commercial litigation, including securities and shareholder derivative suits, insurance coverage disputes, and matters involving administrative agencies at both the federal and state level.
+Jeremy A. Lawrence is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
+Mr. Lawrence’s representations have included disputes regarding coverage under insurance policies and indemnity contracts, securities and shareholder derivative suits, and matters involving administrative agencies at both the federal and state level.

 Mr. Lawrence has written and presented on numerous topics relating to insurance law, including the duty to defend, bad faith, and Directors and Officers insurance.